 The most memorable spirits are often the ones that challenge convention.
-High-rye bourbon finished in tequila barrels does exactly that, creating a vibrant intersection of two beloved traditions.
-This style is for the drinker who is looking for more than just another smooth bourbon; it’s for someone who appreciates complexity, innovation, and a spirit with a story to tell.
-The interplay between the peppery rye grain and the bright agave notes from the barrel creates a truly unique profile that is perfect for sipping neat or elevating a classic cocktail.
-Ready to try something new?
-We’ve done the tasting to find the best high rye tequila finished bourbon available now.
+High-rye tequila finished bourbon does exactly that, creating a vibrant intersection of two beloved traditions.
+This isn’t just another smooth bourbon; it’s for the drinker who appreciates complexity, innovation, and a spirit with a story to tell.
+The interplay between the peppery rye grain and the bright agave notes from the barrel creates a truly unique profile.
+It’s perfect for sipping neat or making a standout classic cocktail.
+We’ve done the tasting to find the best tequila finished bourbon available now.

 Key Takeaways